 - Track changes in IV and Open Interest.
 IV changes should be greater than 5% on a day-to-day basis.
 There should be a considerable change in Open Interest for building a view on what trade to take on in an Option.

 - Don’t close your positions at the time of expiry.
 Close your options before expiry time as a beginner to avoid the complications and costs which come when you don’t square off/close your positions till expiry (let them automatically close at expiry).

 - Trade with brokers that are less costly and have good Technology-based Infrastructure.

 Conclusion: How to Trade Options?

 I hope now you know ” How to trade options?”
 You can make some good money through options.
 Just remember to manage your risk and completely know about Options before taking trades in them.
 We have developed a very good Mentorship Program with a practical approach.
 If you want to learn more about options trading can enroll in this course.

-Feel free to post your queries and feedback in comment box related to options trading and tell me how you are trading options?
+Feel free to post your queries and feedback in the comment box related to options trading and tell me how you are trading options.

 Disclaimer: Every strategy you are following has its limitations.
 No plan will work all the time.
-The strategies I have shared in the above post too has some limitations.
-So do proper research and follow a strategy for some time before entre into the live market.
+The strategies I have shared in the above post too have some limitations.
+So do proper research and follow a strategy for some time before entry into the live market.